 When in doubt, call a professional plumber!

-While these three situations are the most common reason for a toilet not flushing properly if you’ve tried to solve the problem yourself and still having no luck, give us a call at DCM plumbing.
+While these three situations are the most common reason for a toilet not flushing properly if you’ve tried to solve the problem yourself and still have no luck, give us a call at DCM Plumbing.
 Sometimes even the best intentions of fixing a plumbing job yourself may result in still needing a professional to come out and help get your toilets flushing once again.